 - Read the literature provided before the course.
 The literature consists of recent publications connected to the lectures. - Give an oral presentation (10-15 minutes) that explains how their own research might be extended by incorporating some of the concepts or methodologies covered in the course.
 Thus, for students whose projects already focus on some aspect ecosystem functioning, their presentation should explain how new concepts and/or methodological approaches could extend the scope of their research. - Actively participate in the workshop discussions - Attend all sessions.
 While it is permissible to miss sessions, the points awarded will be down weighted according to the number of sessions missed.
 Note that if there are more than 15 students interested in taking the course, priority will be given to students able to attend all sessions.

 Lecturer and examiner

 Brendan M^cKie, Associate Professor, Department of Aquatic Sciences and Assessment, SLU

 Applications for enrolment:

-The course is full.
-Further information is available from brendan.mckie@slu.se
+Send an email to brendan.mckie@slu.se